11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 The large aperture lets you get up close and personal without obscuring essential details, enabling crisp images even in low-light situations.

-An f/2.8 aperture can be adjusted to make more or less of the subject visible in the frame, depending on what coverage you’re looking for.
+Depending on the coverage you want, an f/2.8 aperture can be adjusted to show more or less of the subject in the frame.

 Wide-angle lens: